minhquanphan/Ecommerce-App/README.md

 ### CRUD cart managing order process (OrderFlow)

 1. Author can create order ✅
-2. User can see order detail ✅
+2. Get detail of an order by its ID ✅
 3. Admin can see all order ✅
 4. Users can Edit Cart, Delete Cart ✅